whg-training/statistics-course/Statistical_modelling/Introduction/practicals/warmup/estimating an allele frequency.md

 **Question.** Given the counts for Tanzania above, plot the unnormalised posterior of the parameter &theta;.
 Also add on a line showing your point estimate.

-**Note.** Because we are ignoring the prior and the normalising constant here, this is the same as plotting the likelihood function - the only function you need for this is `dbinom()`.
+**Note.** Because we are using a flat prior and the normalising constant here, this is the same as plotting the likelihood function - the only R function you really need for this is `dbinom()`.
 For readability it can be nice to make a friendlier function matching the notation above:

 ```
 binomial.likelihood <- function( k, n, theta ) {